-Although no Lancasters were supplied to the Russian military under the lend lease scheme in WW2 two examples were in fact used in Russian Air Force markings.
+Although no Lancasters were supplied to the Russian military under the lend lease scheme in WW2 two examples were in fact used in Soviet Air Force markings.

 Unfortunately, by the time they approached Yagodnik the weather conditions had deteriorated, and the remote location made navigation difficult.
 Only twenty-six Lancasters managed to land safely, the other twelve landed at other airfields or crash landed.